-PAGES (Past Global Changes) supports research aimed at understanding the Earth’s past environment in order to make predictions for the future.
+PAGES (Past Global Changes) supports research which aims to understand the Earth’s past environment in order to obtain better predictions of future climate and environment, and inform strategies for sustainability.
 We encourage international and interdisciplinary collaborations and seek to promote the involvement of scientists from developing countries in the global paleo-community discourse.

 PAGES scope of interest includes the physical climate system, biogeochemical cycles, ecosystem processes, biodiversity, and human dimensions, on different time scales - Pleistocene, Holocene, last millennium and the recent past.

-Joining PAGES is easy and free.
-There are many ways you can get involved.
+There are many ways you can learn more and get involved!

 Read the My PAGES webpage for other opportunities to get involved.